 This prestigious title also meant that she helped develop Google’s famous logo and many projects that turned out to be pivotal to the company’s continued success.
 An early example is AdSense, a revenue-making marketing tool where businesses can pay to run ads on customer-matched websites.
 This tool dramatically increased Google’s advertising potential, mainly contributing to increased ad revenue which was over $95 billion by 2017.
 While the ads are solely maintained by Google, the revenue is split between the publisher and Google itself.

-Wojcicki’s ability to capture and communicate a vision was honed here, when she started bringing engineers into her circle and creating pivotal projects.
-Shared doodles were a genius way to get people to share the company logo.
+Wojcicki honed her ability to capture and communicate a vision when she started bringing engineers into her circle and creating pivotal projects.
+Shared Doodles were a genius way to get people to share the company logo.
 The linked companies can enjoy benefits like a quarter-million hits a day or Amazon jumping your book 377 places up the bestseller list.
 Wojcicki also co-created the Google image search with engineer Huican Zhu.
-These successes made Wojcickin a shoo-in for control when a new Google Video department was created.
-While Wojcicki struggled to generate traffic to the video site, she encountered a new video website her kids were enraptured by.
-After some investigation, she encouraged Google to buy the 18-month-old company, which boasted 8 million views a day, a profitable decision, generating $15 billion in 2019.
+These successes ensured that Wojcicki was a shoo-in for control when a new Google Video department was created.
+While Wojcicki struggled to generate traffic to the video site, she encountered a new video website that fascinated her kids.
+After some investigation, she encouraged Google to buy the 18-month-old company.
+This company boasted 8 million views a day, a profitable decision, generating $15 billion in 2019.

 Wojcicki says the lesson here is always to stay open to criticism and learn from those who are doing it well.
-Had Wojcicki dug her heels in and refused to admit that YouTube was generating more traffic with a better design and customer experience, the video-sharing platform would not be under the Alphabet umbrella.
-In 2021, the company’s paid subscribers surpassed 50 million and reported over 100 billion hours of gaming content watched on the platform.
+Let’s imagine that Wojcicki had instead dug her heels in and refused to admit that YouTube was generating more traffic with a better design and customer experience.
+The video-sharing platform would not be under the Alphabet umbrella.
+In 2021, the company’s paid subscribers surpassed 50 million and the company reported over 100 billion hours of gaming content watched on the platform.

 2) Keep family a priority

-While Google has Wojcicki’s children to thank for YouTube, Google employees have her children to thank for introducing maternity leave at the company.
+Google has Wojcicki’s children to thank for YouTube.
+Beyond that, Google employees have her children to thank for introducing maternity leave at the company.
 Wojcicki was five months pregnant when she joined Google, making her their first pregnant employee.
 As a result, she paved the way for working mothers at Google.
-In 2008, the company announced an increase in paid maternity leave from 12 to 18 weeks and paternity leave of 12 weeks – they recently paid family leave to 24 weeks.
+In 2008, the company announced an increase in paid maternity leave from 12 to 18 weeks and paternity leave of 12 weeks.
+They recently extended paid family leaves to 24 weeks.